Mosnar/TextPredictor/README.md

 ## Installation

-Clone the repo and run
+Clone the repo and run `mvn package` to build with maven

-Note: Java 8 is necessary for the use of lambda expressions

 ## Usage

-TODO: Write usage instructions
+Run with:
+`java -jar target/TextPredictor-1.0-SNAPSHOT-jar-with-dependncies.jar --training-string "TRAINING STRING" --fragment "fragment"`

+Example Parameters:
+`--training-string "The third thing that I need to tell you is that this thing does not think thoroughly." --fragment "th"`